 The Sufferings of Young Werther

-A masterpiece of the European imagination, The Sufferings of Young Werther is the classic strum und drang tale of youthful angst and tragedy.
-The acclaimed translator Stanley Corngold brings passion and precision to Goethe’s timeless novel of obsessive love and madness in this magnificent new rendition.
-The text is accompanied by the translator’s introduction and is fully annotated.
+A masterpiece of European imagination, The Sufferings of Young Werther is the classic Sturm und Drang tale of youthful angst and tragedy.
+The acclaimed translator Stanley Corngold brings new passion and precision to Goethe's timeless novel of obsessive love and madness in this magnificent new translation.

 - Territory Rights: Worldwide

 “Corngold’s translation is earthy and precise, with language belonging to a young man who is capable of both elation and despair.
 If the prose sometimes sounds hyperbolic, so does Werther, who is by turns silly, melancholy, and somber.” — Rachel Shteir, The New Republic

 “Stanley Corngold’s translation is a triumph.
 This is a glorious achievement, a Werther for the ages.” — Christopher Prendergast

 “A highly readable, sensitive, and lively Werther.
 Corngold is both faithful to the German and true to the demands of a modern English text.” — Jeremy Adler, Times Literary Supplement

 “Corngold’s new translation is of the very highest quality, punctiliously faithful to Goethe’s German and sensitive to gradations of style in this extraordinary, trail-blazing first novel.” — J. M. Coetzee, New York Review of Books

 Also by Johann Wolfgang von Goethe